Committee

 • James Dunne, Australian Alcohol and other Drugs Council

-• Jeff Buckley, Insight, Queensland Health
+• Jeff Buckley, Insight - Queensland Health

 • Jioji Ravulo, The University Of Sydney*

-• Kate Senior, DASSA
+• Katherine Senior, DASSA

 • Kurt Simpson, Proud Gamilaraay man*